 Difficult issues to comprehend indeed, but Gillian’s career experience has set her in good stead for the challenges of her current position, especially her 17-year stint with BHP and BlueScope Steel as both a scientist and an executive.
 In three decades, she has intersected industries with a focus on the environment and community, including in the manufacturing, industrial services, waste management and water industries.

 These days, she certainly has her hands full finalising a number of projects.
 A key deliverable as commissioner is publishing the five-yearly ‘Victorian State of the Environment Report’.
-"Since 2014, my team has adopted a pragmatic approach and reformed the way we undertake our work with some success," says Gillian, "and the commissioner has now been allocated seven new reporting functions for the first time since the role was established in 2003."
+"My team has adopted a pragmatic approach and reformed the way we undertake our work with some success," says Gillian, "and the commissioner has now been allocated seven new reporting functions for the first time since the role was established in 2003."

 A primary responsibility is to use the evidence produced through these reports to advocate for and recommend ways to continue to improve and protect the environment.